ipfs/community/issues-guide.md

 This is a guide for collaborators and non-collaborators on how Github issues are handled and processed.

 The Sprint
 -----------
-We are on a weekly sprint cycle and once every week we get together for a meeting on Google Hangouts.
-The link is always posted to the IRC channel.
-Currently we are meeting at 12pm PDT / 7pm UTC.
+We are on a weekly sprint cycle and every Monday we get together for a meeting on Google Hangouts.
+Currently our meetings are at 12pm PDT / 7pm UTC and the link is always posted to the IRC channel.
 This is where collaborators are assigned tasks and issues to work on for the week.
 Note that anyone can become a collaborator and all they have to do is contact [@jbenet](https://github.com/jbenet) and join in on a sprint meeting.
+On the rest of the days when we aren't meeting on
+Google Hangouts we have a "standup" at the same time in the IRC channel.
+This is a time where everyone is on the channel at once so we can sync up and bring up any topics that need to be discussed.

 Github Labels